 Ahsoka chuckled.
 "Another routine procedure?"

-"If you could call it that."
-Rex's scowl was unable to be seen through his helmet, but the fact that he turned from her to review his troops again said enough.
+"If you could call it that," Rex's scowl was unable to be seen through his helmet, but the fact that he turned from her to review his troops again said enough.
 Admittedly, he was half-expecting her to become offended by his behavior, and his suspicions were confirmed when he saw her arching her eyebrow.

 Ahsoka knew better than to ask him about how he felt.
 He wasn't one to talk about that sort of thing, and he knew that she wasn't, either.
 Yet, that didn't mean he didn't want her to see at least a little indication of emotion.
 Rex was a clone, but by no means a droid, even though those of his kind were often compared to them.
 He didn't let that judgment get to him very much; he had a job to do, and that was it.
 That was partly a lie.
 Rex would never say so, but while he stood back, and tallied the numbers of the dead, versus the fond memories he had of each individual man, that it did in fact hurt, if only a bit.
 Still, that pain was there.
 He had his honor and loyalty to his brothers to blame for that.
 At the same time, however, if he had his druthers, he would not choose to live without it.

 She folded her arms.
 "Guess I hit a nerve.
 Sorry."
 Her tone was a little put-off, but her words were genuine.
 She hadn't intended to harm him in this way.

 Rex shook his head.
 "It isn't anything worth being sorry over."
 Ahsoka turned to face him so quickly that it sent a small shower of rocks and dirt.
 Sensing her urgency, he mirrored the motion.

-It was then, staring into those eyes, that he felt it again.
+Staring into those eyes, he felt it again.
 It was as if he had walked into an electric field.
 Despite the considerable heat, the hairs on his back stood on end.
 Rex was biologically twenty, but at the chronological age of ten, it was sometimes difficult to find mental balance.
 That was why he was thankful for obeying orders first and foremost.
 He couldn't bear to become a deserter like Cut.
 Unfortunately, this situation didn't entail orders.
 It made his inner struggle that much more difficult.
 Ahsoka was clearly intent upon something, and even though Rex at times found himself put off by her stubbornness, as much as it drew him in, he was intrigued.
 Tano, like her Master, had her own peculiar way of thinking.

 Rex shook his head and replied in a reassuring voice, "When I said it didn't matter, I meant it.
 Ahsoka, I know all too well how much we mean to you.
 You don't have to prove anything to me."
 He had more than enough pieces of evidence to support that statement.
 Say, for example, her saving him from Grievous' blade.

 That drew a small smile from her, but it faded.
 "Still, I should do something about this.
 The problem is, though, I don't think I can."
 She grimaced.
 They were between a rock and a hard place.
-If the clones were continued to be used, they would simply be seen as more and more replaceable.
+If the clones' use was continued, they would simply be seen as more and more replaceable.
 If this sort of practice was halted, or at least slowed, the Jedi ranks would have a difficult time, and as a result, the conflict would drag on more so than it already was.

 Rex waved his hand in a dismissive motion.
 "You don't need to do anything monumental."